Palaces and park ensemble in Ostromecko: Albrecht Werner

 In September 1939, he had his stepfather Joachim von Alvensleben arrested for pro-Polish activities and sent him to concentration camps.

 However, Joachim was released in early 1940, thanks to the combined efforts of his ex-wife Katarzyna and the Italian diplomat Alberto Bellardiricci.

 In 1939, Werner actively participated at the head of his Selbstschutz unit to the murder of 60 Polish citizen, which caused his wife Dagmara to leave him.
 Incorporated into the 3rd SS Panzer Division Totenkopf, Werner fought for a while on the Eastern Front, before being evacuated to a military hospital in Warsaw to treat is wounds.
-Albeit his promotion to the SS officer rank of Obersturmführer, he was expelled from the SS in autumn 1941, when the Gestapo was informed about his mother being Polish.
+Albeit promoted to the SS officer rank of Obersturmführer, he was expelled from the SS in autumn 1941, when the Gestapo was informed about his mother being Polish.
 In addition, Werner was deprived of his position as manager of the Ostromecko estate that he occupied since the German invasion.

 The Avensleben family, at the origin of this disclosure, furthermore renounced Albrecht Werner and revoked him the right to use the name Alvensleben-Schönborn.
 For many years he lived hidden, partly in Argentina; he died in 1965, in the town of Zelle in West Germany.
 After WWII, in 1949, the District Court in Toruń had sentenced him to death in absentia.